Updated: Nov 8

-You just got your immediate dentures and it is an absolute bloody mess.
+You just got your immediate dentures and it is an absolute bloody mess since you just finished your long dental extraction appointment.
 You want to take them out for a little while but is that forbidden?
+It is really not that comfortable with all of that swelling from the procedure.

 Table of Contents: